aymanreda56/Vigil-Anti/README.md

 ## How to Run?
 ### For your Granny (GUI) :older_woman:
 * Just double click on `Vigil-Anti.bat` to setup everything and run the GUI
-* To Scan a suspicious file, just click "Scan File"
+* To Scan a suspicious file, just click `Scan File`

 https://github.com/aymanreda56/Vigil-Anti/assets/58632281/1117a9d8-c2bc-44e0-a873-0ea030678611

-* To scan a suspicious folder, just click "Scan Folder", then wait for Vigil-Anti to finish scanning and delete the threats from the report menu
+* To scan a suspicious folder, just click `Scan Folder`, then wait for Vigil-Anti to finish scanning and delete the threats from the report menu

 https://github.com/aymanreda56/Vigil-Anti/assets/58632281/07189bf5-eb8e-49cd-aeb2-dab3dad43fd8

-* To Schedule or unschedule automated scans, just click "Configure Scans", then choose the file or folder you want to scan automatically, then specify the intended interval either every n minutes or every n days and click "Apply" !
+* To Schedule or unschedule automated scans, just click `Configure Scans`, then choose the file or folder you want to scan automatically, then specify the intended interval either every n minutes or every n days and click `Apply` !